looterz/linject/README.md

 Contributing
 ------------

 Pull requests are welcome.
-Especially when it comes to multi-platform support, as some of the code is currently using VirtualAllocEx.
+Especially when it comes to multi-platform support, as some of the code is currently using VirtualAllocEx, and probably other issues I don't even know about.

 Credits
 -------